apecloud/myduckserver/CONTRIBUTING.md

          pip3 install "sqlglot[rs]"
          ```

-      Make sure to activate the virtual environment each time you work on the project:
+      Make sure to activate the virtual environment when you work on the project:
       ```bash
       source ~/venv/myduck/bin/activate
       ```